ropensci/ReLTER/README.md

 This work has been partially funded from the European Union’s Horizon 2020 research and innovation programme under the [H2020 eLTER-Plus Project](https://elter-ri.eu/elter-plus) grant agreement No 871128.

+Thanks to the reviewers and the editor ([more about authors](https://docs.ropensci.org/ReLTER/authors.html)) for their work.